-In FY2022, the Group did not identify any incidents of non-compliance with local environmental laws and regulations.
+In FY2023, the Group did not identify any incidence of non-compliance with local environmental laws and regulations.
 We seek to sustain our strong compliance record by performing regular reviews of our policies and practices and internal checks on our operations to ensure that employees are abiding by the protocols we have put in place.
-We are also constantly looking for ways to improve upon our environmental performance, in alignment with industry best practices and voluntary guidelines.
+We are also constantly looking for ways to improve upon our environmental performance, in alignment with industry best practices and voluntary guidelines and to continue our record of zero non-compliance incidents in FY2024.